factorial-io/phabalicious/docs/docs/installation.md

 # Installation of needed dependencies

-Phabalicious needs at least PHP 7.1 with the json- and openss-extensions.
-The best way is to install it globally.
+Phabalicious needs at least PHP 7.1 with the json- and openssl-extensions.
+The best way is to install it globally by downloading the phar-file:

 ## Download phar